kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 Figure 6 shows how the requester can enter the worker's sequence labeling page to test and re-check the settings.

 ## (6) Seuqnce Labeling Page for Workers
-The below images display how the worker use sequence labeling to tag entities.
+The below images display how the workers use sequence labeling to tag name entities with text selection.
 ![Image](../img/sl-7.png)
 ![Image](../img/sq-8.png)